CodeProcastinator/NOT/README.md

 # NOT
-This a Small language Model , Developed BY CodeProcastinator
+This a Small language Model , Developed BY CodeProcastinator,Harini07104